micheltraub/pex-prevalent-colors-challenge/README.md

 *To get the CPU PPROF top10 information run: `go tool pprof cpu.pprof` and after that `top10`

 ## Improvements
-As I am new in GO I had to learn many things, so I didnt had the time to do all that I wanted to do.
-So my goal was to apply some concepts that I know but are important but there are many things that are incomplete or that could be improved.
-Here is a list of things that I would do:
+As I am new to Go, I had to learn many things while working on this challenge.
+Unfortunately, I didn't have enough time to complete everything I wanted.
+So I focused on applying and implementing some core concepts that I thought were important.
+However, I'm aware many things could be improved:

 - Implement the average prevalent color calcuation using KMeans Clustering
 - Limit the number of goroutines using things like runtime.NumCPU() and concurrency best practices (https://go.dev/blog/pipelines)